samalss/GuessTheNumberGame/README.md

 # 🎉 Guess The Number Game

 A simple mobile game built with Flutter where the player has a set number of attempts to guess a randomly generated number.
-Customize the range and number of attempts for added fun!

 ## Features